Skip to Content

 LIHEAP Michigan

-LIHEAP is a federal grant given to each state to assist low-income families with energy costs.
-In Michigan, the LIHEAP grant is used for the following programs:
+LIHEAP is a federal program that provides funding to states to help low-income households with energy costs.
+In Michigan, LIHEAP funds are used to support the following programs:

 State Emergency Relief (SER)

-In Michigan, the crisis level for the Low Income Home Energy Assistance Program (LIHEAP) is 150% of the federal poverty level, or about $3,331 per month for a family of three.
+Eligibility for the crisis assistance is limited to households with income at or below 150% of the federal poverty level, or about $3,331 per month for a family of three.

 Household SizeIncome Limit